 No business survives (let alone flourishes) on its own.

 We’ve been beating this particular drum for quite a while, of course.
-Now and then, clients will send us email saying, “That sounds all very good, but I’m not sure on how to start.”
+Now and then, clients will send us emails saying, “That sounds all very good, but I’m not sure how to start.”
 In response to those requests, we’re presenting a quick and easy explanation of the process.

 Life’s a little more complicated than how it was depicted in 1940s movie musicals.
 The first step in developing a role for your business in a charity event or sponsorship is finding a compatible match for your company.
 No doubt you are already receiving requests for money or assistance from community event program directors, charitable organizations, or even professional organizations and associations.
 Your employees may know of worthy organizations that have special meaning for them or have provided their families with critical assistance in the past.
 And don’t forget that your firm or business can always create its own event, perhaps to feed the hungry during a holiday or to give school supplies to needy children before classes resume in the fall.

-Typical types of events which our partners have participated in or sponsored include:
+Typical types of events that our partners have participated in or sponsored include:

 - Runs or walk to benefit local charities or national pledge drives

 - Toy, school supply, food, or winter coat drives